NIVLACvt/game-rules/README.md

 <b>
   <h2>Features include</h2>
   <h4>
-    How to use Bedrock Connect on Playstation and Nintendo Switch How to connect to a
+    How to use Bedrock Connect on Playstation and Nintendo Switch<br>
+    How to connect to a Java Edition on a computer<br>
   </h4>

 This is a website about how gamers should treat other gamers in minecraft<br>